Nationally representative surveys and administrative data are used to estimate progress on household water, sanitation and hygiene

 - Service provider data

 The JMP closely collaborates with major international survey programmes including the UNICEF Multiple Indicator Cluster Surveys (MICS), Demographic and Health Surveys (DHS) and Living Standard Measurement Study (LSMS).
-This has included the development of a list of core questions for use in household surveys as well as new modules on drinking water quality and menstrual hygiene management.
+This has included the development of a list of core questions for use in household surveys as well as new modules on drinking water quality and menstrual health.

 Through the United Nations Statistics Division and WHO and UNICEF country offices, the JMP also provides guidance on the questions used in population and housing censuses.